Works Register Home Log In Authors

 Supermundane wisdom is of three kinds.

-2. The second kind of supermundane wisdom consists in correct vision of the law of cause and effect: “performed actions give shape to consciousness”.
-This vision allows us to directly know the hearts of beings and the paths of their rebirths after the dissolution of the gross body.
-Also, this wisdom endows with direct vision of how the fruit of past actions matures: initially forming the view of beings, then causing the rise of various states of the senses, which encourage new action.
+2. The second kind of supermundane wisdom consists in a correct vision of the law of cause and effect: “performed actions shape our consciousness”.
+This vision allows us to directly know the hearts of beings and the paths of their rebirth after the dissolution of the gross body.
+This wisdom also endows us with a direct vision of how the fruits of past actions mature: initially forming the view of beings, then causing the rise of various states of the senses which encourage new action.
 Those who see this value the wholesome view, wholesome states of mind and wholesome intentions, seeing them as a lifesaving bridge across the ocean of suffering.

 3. The third kind of supermundane wisdom consists in direct knowledge of a state of consciousness that is liberated from suffering, purified from the stains of anger, passion and delusion.
 Complete with direct knowledge of this state, there is the knowledge of its finality.

-Correct Grasp of the Sixth Pillar of Wholesome Faith
+Grasping the Sixth Pillar of Wholesome Faith Correctly

 There are self-born beings, gods born in the higher realms as a result of accumulating wholesome deeds.

-Accumulations of wholesome deeds cause purification of the mind.
+Accumulating wholesome deeds causes purification of the mind.
 Knowing this, we can understand that a purified consciousness and a self-born God — are the same thing.
-By seeing their pure mind as a self-born god, practitioners of the path easily comprehend likewise that the earthly realm is small, sad and plain by comparison with the divine realms.
-Moreover, it becomes clear that in relationships with deities, beings of the earthly realm must seek wisdom and immeasurable feelings, as deities possess them and can share them with others.
-It must be borne in mind that transmission of the teaching is continuously maintained in the divine realms, whereas in the earthly realm it sometimes appears, sometimes disappears.
+By seeing their pure mind as a self-born god, practitioners of the path easily comprehend as well that the earthly realm is small, sad and plain by comparison with the divine realms.
+Moreover, it becomes clear that in relationships with deities, beings of the earthly realm should seek wisdom and immeasurable feelings, as deities possess them and can share them with others.
+It should be borne in mind that the transmission of the teaching is continuously maintained in the divine realms, whereas in the earthly realm it appears and disappears.

 Other Strategies for Rejecting Hostility

-Apart from developing the six pillars of wholesome faith, rejection of hostility can be carried out with the help of the strategy of disenchantment with the eight mind-troubling worldly dharmas.
+Beyond developing the six pillars of wholesome faith, rejecting hostility can be done with the help of the strategy of growing frustrated with the eight mind-troubling worldly dharmas.

-In order to become disenchanted with the eight worldly dharmas, we must carefully examine them.
+To grow frustrated with the eight worldly dharmas, we need to carefully examine them.
 After all, oftentimes things seem appealing only because we have not studied them impartially.
-Thus, the eight worldly dharmas — are four pairs of desires and the fears that those desires will not come true:
+Thus, the eight worldly dharmas are four pairs of desires and the fears that those desires will not come true:

 1. The desire for gain and fear of loss